mastercomfig/mastercomfig/docs/os/windows.md

 If disabling fullscreen optimizations helps, [let Microsoft know](https://aka.ms/fullscreenoptimizationsfeedback) so they can improve it in the future.

 ## Use High Performance power plan
 Open Power Options and select the High Performance power plan, or the Ultimate Performance plan if you have Windows 10 Pro for Workstations.
-For AMD Ryzen users, you may have a Ryzen specific plan.
-Use that.
+For AMD Ryzen users, use a Ryzen specific plan to correctly take advantage of CPPC2.
+Alternatively, a custom Ryzen power plan can be used to potentially achieve higher boost clocks: https://www.techpowerup.com/download/1usmus-custom-power-plan-ryzen-3000-zen-2/

 ## Disable Radeon Chill
 Radeon Chill is a power saving feature that introduces a variable framecap.
 Disable it in the Radeon Settings app: